-As you can see in some cases it is in the best interest of the patient to undergo a cholecystectomy.
+As you can see in some cases it is in the best interest of the patient to undergo cholecystectomy.
 However, some develop secondary symptoms that are worse than their original gallbladder symptoms.

 Postcholecystectomy Syndrome—Symptoms to Consider

 New symptoms may arise following a cholecystectomy.
-This is known as postcholecystectomy syndrome (PCS).
-It is estimated 10-20% of cholecystectomy patients develop PCS.
-Without the function of the gallbladder in place, some of the problems patients experience range from annoying to life threatening, ex. abdominal pain, bile diarrhea, bile reflux, gastritis, IBS, pancreatitis, liver disease, and what I have–SOD—where the pancreatic and biliary valves do not open and close properly.
+This is known as a postcholecystectomy syndrome (PCS).
+It is estimated that 10-20% of cholecystectomy patients develop PCS.
+Without the function of the gallbladder in place, some of the problems patients experience range from annoying to life-threatening, ex. abdominal pain, bile diarrhea, bile reflux, gastritis, IBS, pancreatitis, liver disease, and what I have–SOD—where the pancreatic and biliary valves do not open and close properly.
 At the time of this writing, an excellent overview of the various PCS complications and more information about PCS can be found in the Medscape article, “Postcholecystectomy Syndrome.”

 The Gallbladder and Hormone Connection